no0p/alps/README.md

 This extension implements a postgres background worker which builds generic statistical models.

-It's kind of like autovacuum but updating parameter vectors rather than removing dead tuples.
+It's kind of like an autovacuum which updates parameter vectors rather than removing dead tuples.

 ## Usage